ocaml-multicore/kcas/README.md

         0 = Xt.get ~xt a + Xt.get ~xt b
       in
       if not (Xt.commit { tx }) then
-        failwith "torn read"
+        failwith "read skew"
     done;
-    "no torn reads"
+    "no read skew"
-- : string = "no torn reads"
+- : string = "no read skew"
 ```

 Nice!
 So, it appears everything works as expected.
 A transaction can only commit